fwd/nano-to/readme.md

 - ӿ.to (**Alias**)
 - xno.to (**Alias**)

 > Use any of these domains when sharing URLs.
+Example: https://xno.to/Moon

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)